 England, Scotland, Wales and Northern Ireland are all permitting domestic holidays this summer.
 However, Scotland has banned travel to and from specific areas of England.

 While holiday accommodation in the UK is open you’ll need to check the rules before taking a trip as there are still restrictions in place on how many people can meet indoors and therefore holiday together.

 Rules on the numbers of people who can meet and where they can travel to and from could be changed at any time – as demonstrated most recently in Scotland.
 Scotland although has lifted its ban on travel to Manchester, Salford and Bolton, is still restricting holidaymakers from Blackburn and Darwen.

-If you do choose to book, it’s important you do so with a holiday cottage or accommodation provider that will refund you – and one with a good flexible booking policy.
-If rules change, then you should have more financial protections.
+If you do choose to book a trip, it’s important you do so with a holiday cottage or accommodation provider that will refund you and that has a good flexible booking policy.
+Then if rules do change, you should have more financial protections.

 Read on for everything you should consider before booking a holiday in the UK this summer.

 For more unbiased travel news and advice, sign up to Which?
 Travel

 All holiday accommodation in Wales is open.
 However, there are still restrictions on how many people can meet inside.

 If you are from Wales, bear in mind when choosing accommodation you can only share this with members of your extended household – this is now up to three households.
 Each household must only be part of one ‘bubble’ and you should avoid swapping bubbles unless necessary.

 Holiday accommodation in England is now open.
 You can stay with a group of up to six from any number of households, or any number of people provided they are from just two households.